-In a few weeks, you’ll likely be sent home from your baby’s 6-month well-baby checkup with a blessing from your pediatrician to go forth and “start solids.”
+In a few weeks, you’ll likely be sent home from your baby’s 6-month well-baby checkup with a blessing from your pediatrician about starting solids.
 Yay, fun!

-The bad news is…there is no official manual for this endeavor.
-The good news is, it doesn’t really matter! >There are many different ways to skin this cat.
+The bad news is… there is no official manual for this endeavor.
+The good news is, it doesn’t really matter!
+Yes, there are many different ways to skin this cat.

 First, some background info:

 - Breastfed babies: 6 months (give or take)

 - Formula-fed babies: 5 to 6 months (or, as soon as readiness cues are given, read below)

 - *Since formula-fed babies are not routinely exposed to a variety of flavors and smells, they are encouraged to start solids a little earlier in order to maximize flavor exposure during the first-year-window-of-food-acceptance-opportunity-thing (more below).

 These are general rules of thumb; of course, there are always exceptions.
 If you started early or want to wait a little longer (but not too long), it’s all good.
 Pediatricians are all over the board on this as well – some will recommend starting solids as soon as four months, especially the old-timers.

 You can start on the earlier end (i.e., closer to 4 months) if your baby is showing signs of readiness.
 These include: